This is the most updated beginner’s guide to SEO in 2024.

-You might have heard that famous quote about content that:
+You might have heard that famous quote about content:

 “Content is the King, ” and there is no place for doubt about that.

-Google’s priority is to provide its users with top quality content and the best relevant information on the web.
+Google’s priority is to provide its users with top-quality content and the best relevant information available on the web.

-It will increase your user’s probability to share it more and more.
+It will increase your user’s probability of sharing it more and more.

 Pay more attention to for better content:

-- Freshness – If you publish content that does not age or become outdated, that’s great, but you also need to add new content regularly.
-If you don’t have the time to add content to your website, consider adding a question and answer section or a blog to your site.
+- Freshness: If you are publishing content that does not age or becomes outdated, that’s great, but you also need to add new content on a regular basis.
+If you don’t have the time to add content to your website, consider adding a question-and-answer section or a blog to your site.